FAQs

 Do Students Reside on Campus or Commute Each Day?

 Local scholars traditionally commute to campus each day.
-Scholars may be eligible for free parking based on their site location and status as a volunteer.
+Scholars may be eligible for free parking based on their site location.
 Please inquire with program management for further details.
-Scholars who come from out-of-state or another region may choose to stay in a University of Pittsburgh dormitory for the summer.
-For information on the cost of dormitory housing, see “Is there a cost associated with the Hillman Academy?” above.
-Supervision and direction in the dorm is provided by qualified Resident Advisors and an assigned security guard.
+Scholars who come from out-of-state or another region are responsible for their own housing.

 Residence Quick Reference